TL;DR

 A: The better question is, can you afford not to have it?
 The cost of cover for a healthy 35-year-old can be surprisingly affordable—often less than a daily coffee or a monthly streaming subscription.
 For example, a comprehensive policy providing £2,000 a month of income protection, a £100,000 critical illness lump sum, and £250,000 of life cover could cost as little as £60-£80 per month.
 The cost of not having it, as we've seen, can run into the millions.

 A: Getting older chronologically is inevitable.
-Accelerated aging is not.
+Accelerated ageing is not.
 It means your body's internal systems are declining and becoming more vulnerable to disease at a faster rate than is normal for your age.
 It's the difference between a 50-year-old who has the physiology and health risks of a 60-year-old, versus one who has maintained the health of a 40-year-old.

-The threat of accelerated biological aging is the defining, unspoken health and financial challenge of our time.
+The threat of accelerated biological ageing is the defining, unspoken health and financial challenge of our time.
 It is a direct consequence of our modern lifestyles and is dramatically increasing the odds of facing a life-altering illness during our peak earning years.

 The potential £4.2 million lifetime financial burden of such an event is a figure that should concern every household in Britain.
 It represents a total loss of financial control, a dismantling of future plans, and an immense strain on our loved ones.